jadams102/textAdventure/README.md

 ## Technologies Used
   * JavaScript, jQuery, Bootstrap, CSS, HTML
   * Photoshop
+  * WAV audio

 ## Support and contact details

-_Email no one with any questions, comments, or concerns._
+_Please contact any of the creators through Github.com: ChrisSwanner, mshipley57, joelaphoto, or RunHannah_

 ### License